 Candidate 3: The Murex Trunculus Snail

 To preface, it should be noted that in many semitic and nearby languages Chilazon means snail.
 In Arabic it’s Halazun, in Persian (not semitic, but from a nearby region) it’s Chilazuna, etc. When R’ Herzog chose his candidates, he did so while being proficient/fluent in over a dozen languages.
-Also, the Ba”Ch identified Chilazon as Shneck, which in Yiddish means snail.
+Also, both the Ba”Ch and Rabbi Samson Raphael Hirsch identified Chilazon as Shneck, which in Yiddish means snail.

 This problem would linger until the 1980’s.

 The Discovery in Brief: “Whoops!”